-- Decreased the inflation assumption from 3.25% to 3.00% - Decreased the assumed rate of interest on member accounts from 4.00% to 3.75% per year. - Adjusted male mortality rates for retirees in the Regular membership group. - Reduced retirement rates for sheriffs and deputies between the ages of 55 and 64. - Moved from an open 30 year amortization period to a closed 30 year amortization period for the UAL beginning June 30, 2014.
+- Decreased the inflation assumption from 3.25% to 3.00%. - Decreased the assumed rate of interest on member accounts from 4.00% to 3.75% per year. - Adjusted male mortality rates for retirees in the Regular membership group. - Moved from an open 30 year amortization period to a closed 30 year amortization period for the UAL beginning June 30, 2014.
 Each year thereafter, changes in the UAL from plan experience will be amortized on a separate closed 20 year period.